tc39/proposal-compartments/README.md

 ### Boxed module namespace returned by compartment import

 An exported value named `then` can be statically imported, but dynamic import confuses the module namespace for a thenable object.
 The resolution of the promise returned by dynamic import, in this case, is the eventual resolution of the thenable module.
-This is unlikely to be an intended effect.
+And the eventual resolution is unlikely to be an intended effect.

 Consider `thenable.js`: